martinbudden/MaybeCube/README.md

 ### 3-point Kinematic Bed

 The MC300 and MC350 use a cantilevered print bed.
-For larger variants a 3-point Kinematic Bed is recommended.
+For larger variants it is possible to use a 3-point Kinematic Bed.

 ![KinematicBed Assembly](KinematicBed/assemblies/KinematicBed_assembled.png)